-At FRONTLINE Selling, this type of appointment is what we call a Meaningful Interaction™ or MI™ for short.
-The definition of an MI is a scheduled conversation with a targeted key player, from an ideal client profile account who comes to the call/meeting genuinely interested in learning about your solution.
+At FRONTLINE Selling, this type of meeting is what we call a Meaningful Interaction or MI for short.
+The definition of an MI is a 20-30 minute scheduled, meaningful conversation with a meaningful person, at a meaningful time.

-The operative phrase in the definition is genuinely interested.
+The operative phrase in the definition is ‘meaningful’.